HOME

 The loss of inner meaning

 Carl Jung was painfully aware of this problem, and the concomitant loss of wholeness and meaning.
 That’s why he tried to restitute the soul’s relation to the world.
 Accordingly, he poured the new wine of psychology into old wineskins.
-Due to synchronistic factors, an aircraft may crash, has one of its noteworthy passengers refrained from living up to the demands of individuation.
+Due to synchronistic factors, an aircraft may crash, if one of its noteworthy passengers has refrained from living up to the demands of individuation.
 This was Jung’s belief.
 It is formally similar to the old scheme of divine punishment.
 It’s time to abandon this timeworn idea.
 Complementarity is a paradoxical principle invented by Niels Bohr.
 In the Gifford lectures (Bohr, 1999), he suggested that it be used outside the field of quantum physics.
 In my view, the sacred and the profane ought to be viewed as two mutually exclusive worldviews, both of which are largely complete.
 If it is correct that the human Self is twofold and complementarian, then it should be possible to uphold both worldviews.
 Psychology ought to appropriate profane and scientific terms, void of superstition.
 However, psychology may also be accommodated in a spiritual and trinitarian universe, where it always stands in relation to God and the world.
 Such a complementary relation is possible to maintain.

-Yet these worldviews cannot be mixed.
-The modern individual, having developed an advanced consciousness, cannot maintain a conglomerative worldview, since he has been deprived of the unitarian naiveté, characteristic of historical mankind.
+Yet, these worldviews cannot be mixed.
+The modern individual, having developed an advanced consciousness, cannot maintain a conglomerative worldview.
+It’s because he has been deprived of the unitarian naiveté, characteristic of historical mankind.
 It is natural for the modern person to relate to a scientific worldview.
 He is also capable of taking up a sophisticated trinitarian belief involving contemplation, simplicity, and reclusiveness.
 I know for certain that many intelligent people find this idea attractive, i.e., to go live in retreat and lead a simple life for a time.
 One must make up one’s mind, for the time being, whether to live in a profane or a spiritual universe.
 Is this a satisfying solution?
 In quantum physics, certain theorists have expressed the view that complementarity is a provisional solution.
 They are expecting something better in the future.
 But the complementarity principle seems unshakable.

 Non-overlapping magisteria

-In my view, science and faith are largely separate and standalone systems, although they aren’t wholly self-sufficient.
+In my view, science and faith are largely separate and standalone systems, even though they aren’t wholly self-sufficient.
 In the end, they can’t make do without each other.
 A complementarity of science and faith is coupled with the twofold nature of the human Self (here), which mirrors the hypostatic union of the two nature’s of Christ.
 The trinitarian Self is capable of seeing the universe in symbolic and spiritual terms, whereas the quaternarian Self interprets reality in profane and material terms.
 Thus, they interpret the same reality, which partly overlap.
 Stephen Jay Gould’s notion of non-overlapping magisteria (here) is similar only on the surface.
 In Gould’s system, there is a demarcation line between science, as an explanatory system, and faith, which pertains to moral matters.
-I am not entirely unsympathetic to his views, but the complementarian view that I suggest is rooted in the human Self.
+I am not entirely unsympathetic to his views; but the complementarian view that I suggest is rooted in the human Self.
 The trinitarian Self looks at reality with a “third eye”, capable of seeing the spiritual reality that overlays physical reality, a reality in which the biblical creation story is true.
 In a sense, it corresponds to the worldview of Australian aborigines.
 There is a Dream Time in which creation of the world took place, inhabited by the forefather spirits.
 The aborigines can still identify the tracks that the forefather spirits made in the landscape.
 Aeons ago they already knew about the Man of Suffering, that His sign was the cross, and that he dwelled in Heaven.
-The following is the Australian aborigine story named The Southern Cross, shortened by me:
+The following is the Australian aborigine story named The Southern Cross, abridged by me:

 The first humans, two men and a woman, walked the earth.
 They ate only plants.
 But one day during a famine, one of the men broke the rules of Baiame, the sky king, and killed a kangaroo rat.
 The woman ate of it, but the other man would not eat though he was famished for food.
 Weak as he was he walked angrily away towards the sunset, while the other two still ate hungrily.
 He continued to walk until he fell down dead under a white gum tree.
 The death spirit Yowi, a black figure with huge fiery eyes, appeared and dropped the man into the hollow centre of the tree.
 Then was heard a terrific burst of thunder and the gum tree lifted from the earth towards the southern sky where it planted itself where the Southern Cross is now seen.
 Two of the shining stars are the eyes of the death spirit, and the other two are the eyes of the first man to die.
 When all nature realized that the passing of this man meant that death had come into the world, there was wailing everywhere.
-So is the first coming of death remembered by the tribes, to whom the Southern Cross is a reminder. (cf. Langloh Parker, p.9f)
+So is the first coming of death remembered by the tribes, to whom the Southern Cross is a reminder. (cf. Langloh Parker, pp. 9f)

 As I say in my article on the blood sacrifice (here): “The cross is the symbol of the original man who is faithful to God.
 The Spanish conquistadors were surprised to find that it is also the symbol of Quetzalcoatl, the Feathered Serpent.
 His sacrifice coincides with the disobedient act that gave rise to ego emancipation in its pristine form.
 With disobedience comes death into the world.
 But original man, the god-man, is also the future ideal of psychic economy.
 He is the once and future king, the prototype of a new form of consciousness.”

-A person who has a sensitive consciousness, since he is living according to the trinitarian Self, can see the truth in the above story of creation.
+A person who has a sensitive consciousness, as he is living according to the trinitarian Self, can see the truth in the above story of creation.
 In it, he can also see the truth of Christ.
 Although a scientific and mundane consciousness is incapable of perceiving such things, it doesn’t mean that the profane view is evil.
 The profane worldview only becomes evil when it attempts to oust the trinitarian perspective in order to achieve dominion.
 After all, science is not capable of explaining all creation.
 In the end, scientists will find that the last piece is missing, and that it cannot be found.
 The trinitarian paradigm has the missing piece in the jigsaw puzzle.
 The same would be true of the trinitarian perspective.
 A complete worldview cannot be achieved as long as the last missing piece isn’t provided by the quaternarian paradigm.
 This is complementarity in terms of Niels Bohr.

 © M. Winther, 2012.